gpkvt/modernie_selenium/README.md

 As the modern.ie-Machines refuses to run more than 30-90 Days (at least for more than an hour) we remove the machines on a regular basis and recreate the original Appliance with all changes needed to run Selenium.

+Use it with your favored test runner (maybe [Karma](http://karma-runner.github.io/) or [Nightwatch.js](http://nightwatchjs.org)) to automate JavaScript tests in real browsers on your own Selenium Grid.
+Other WebDriver language bindings (Python, Java) should work as well.

 Prerequisites
 =================